Which White Paint Is Best For Walls?

 The white spots on the wall are where we filled holes to prep the walls for paint.
 To see my article on how we prepped the bedroom for painting click here.

-How To Choose The Best White Paint Color For Bedroom Walls
+How To Select The Best White Paint For Walls

 This is the process I went through to select the wall color.
 Doesn’t mean it’s the best process but it worked for me.